LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 ---

-## Part B — Pivots affecting the post-hoc exploratory research questions (RQ2a–RQ2c)
+## Part B — Pivots affecting the post-hoc exploratory research questions (RQ2a–RQ2c) and the mitigation extension (M1–M3)

 ### B1.
 An explicit confirmatory/post-hoc split was introduced to prevent HARKing after a sustained post-hoc investigation of a single subgroup